adarsul/2021-AgroTech-Project/Moisture Controlled/README.md

-A soil moisture watering based system
+Soil moisture watering based system
 =====================================

 with data logging using ThingSpeak platform for further data analysis